avysk/cnag/README.md

 very simple and can perform only TCP/SYN knocks over IPv4 or IPv6.

 **While the tool is written in .NET 7, I have tested it only on Windows.
-It may or may not work under Linux and/or macOs.**
+It may or may not work under Linux and/or macOs.** It seems to work for me on FreeBSD 13.1.

 ## Installation